-These guidelines apply to all SIAM Conferences, Symposia and Workshops with the exception of the SIAM Annual Meeting which has its own set of guidelines.
+These guidelines apply to all SIAM Conferences, Symposia, and Workshops with the exception of the SIAM Annual Meeting, which has its own set of guidelines.
 SIAM Activity Group Officers are strongly encouraged to contact the SIAM Director of Programs and Services before soliciting external proposals for SIAM Activity Group conference sites.

-The primary role of the organizing committee is to design the technical program, including selection of themes, invitation of plenary speakers, minitutorial speakers, and minisymposium organizers, and scheduling of all sessions.
-The committee also reviews proposals for contributed presentations, posters and short courses and may choose to accept or reject such proposals.
+The primary role of the Organizing Committee is to design the technical program, including selection of themes, invitation of plenary speakers, minitutorial speakers, and minisymposium organizers, and scheduling of all sessions.
+The committee also reviews proposals for contributed presentations, and posters and may choose to accept or reject such proposals.

 A special attempt should be made to include speakers and topics from industry which plays a vital role in SIAM.
 In addition, it is the policy of the SIAM Board to urge organizers to include women and underrepresented minorities in the selection of high profile participants in the conference such as members of the organizing committee, invited speakers, and minisymposium organizers.

 The following guidelines are listed by organizing activity and are ordered chronologically by nominal date at which the activity should occur.
-The Chairperson of the Organizing Committee (Chair) for the conference will receive a set of deadlines specifically tailored for his/her conference.
-If you have any questions about SIAM policy or need clarification at any time, consult with SIAM's Director of Programs and Services or Conference Director.
+The Chair of the Organizing Committee for the conference will receive a set of deadlines specifically tailored for the conference.
+If you have any questions about SIAM policy or need clarification at any time, contact SIAM's Director of Programs and Services or Conference Director.

-- Selection of the Organizing Committee Chair (24 months before the conference)
+Selection of the Organizing Committee Chair (24 Months Before Conference)

-The SIAM Vice President for Programs, except for SIAM Special Interest Activity Group (SIAG) Conferences, selects the Conference Chair.
-For SIAG conferences, the SIAG Chair in consultation with the SIAG Program Director selects the Conference Chair.
+The SIAM Vice President for Programs, except for SIAM Special Interest Activity Group Conferences, selects the Conference Chair.
+For SIAM Activity Group conferences, the SIAM Activity Group Chair in consultation with the SIAM Activity Group Program Director selects the Conference Chair.
 The SIAM Vice President for Programs must approve the selection.
 This process is started at the business meeting of the conference immediately previous to the one being planned.
-If the SIAG selects three (3) or more co-chairs, then one (1) co-chair should be designated the corresponding co-chair and the corresponding co-chair will be the main contact for correspondence with the SIAM office.
+If the SIAM Activity Group selects three or more co-chairs, then one co-chair should be designated the corresponding co-chair and the corresponding co-chair will be the main contact for correspondence with the SIAM office.

-The Chair, with approval from the VP of Programs, selects the committee members.
+The Chair, with approval from the Vice President of Programs, selects the committee members.
 It is the policy of SIAM to urge Conference Chairs to include women, underrepresented minorities, industrial members, and government lab employees in the selection of high profile participants (this includes members of the organizing committee, invited plenary speakers and solicited minisymposium organizers).
-SIAM encourages the inclusion of junior scientists in the organizing committee.
+SIAM encourages the inclusion of junior scientists in the Organizing Committee.

-Up to ten members of the Organizing Committee will receive complimentary registration for a meeting with up to 400 budgeted paid attendees.
-Organizing committees of meetings with over 400 budgeted paid attendees are allowed one (1) additional complimentary registration for every additional 200 budgeted paid attendees, up to a total of 14 complimentary registrations.
-For policy of reimbursement of Chair and (Co-Chair if applicable) and organizing committee, contact firstname.lastname@example.org.
+Up to 10 members of the Organizing Committee will receive complimentary registration for a meeting with up to 400 budgeted paid attendees.
+Organizing committees of meetings with over 400 budgeted paid attendees are allowed one additional complimentary registration for every additional 200 budgeted paid attendees, up to a total of 14 complimentary registrations.
+For policy of reimbursement of Chair and (Co-Chair if applicable) and organizing committee, contact SIAM Conferences.